-Moments in Chaco Time: Laguna Blanca
+Moments in Chaco Time: Tanning and the Brickworks

 Hanging is to good.
 Tarred and feathered would be appropriate and a good start.
 The saddle has been battered and pummeled into submission, which hurt to a degree, however it was the constant concentration that gave the real tension headaches, and didn’t allow much time to appreciate what all was going on around about.